+Mobile Maude system code is specified by a relatively small number of rules (about 40) for root objects, mobile objects, mobility, and message passing.
 Such rules work in an application-independent way.
 Application code, on the other hand, can be written as Maude object-based modules with great freedom, except for being aware that, as explained above, the top level of the state of a mobile object has to be a pair of configurations, with the second component containing outgoing messages and the first containing the inner object(s) and incoming messages.

+'''

-sort MobObjState
+sort MobObjState .

 op & : Configuration Configuration -> MobObjState [ctor] .

+'''

-The messages being pulled in or out of a mobile object must be of the form to 0 : C, go(L), go-find(O, L), newo(Mod, Conf, O), or kill, for L a location (of sort Loc), O a mobile object identifier (of sort Mid), C a term of sort Contents, Mod a term of sort Module, and Conf a term of sort Configuration.
-Such messages may in fact be understood as commands that the object-or one of the objects-in the inner configuration of a mobile object gives to it.
-Thus, an object may send a message with contents C to the object O with the message to 0 : C; may request to move from its current location to a given location L with the go(L) message; may request going to the location in which the mobile object 0 resides, which is possibly L, with the message go-find(0, L); may request creating a new mobile object with module Mod, initial state Conf. and temporal identifier of the main object in such a configuration $\mathbf{0}$, with the message newo(Mod, Conf, 0); or may request the destruction of the mobile object it resides into with the message kill.
+The messages being pulled in or out of a mobile object must be of the form to O : C, go(L), go-find(O, L), newo(Mod, Conf, O), or kill, for L a location(of sort Loc), O a mobile object identifier (of sort Mid), C a term of sort Contents,Mod a term of sort Module, and Conf a term of sort Configuration.
+Such messagesmay in fact be understood as commands that the object-or one of the objects-inthe inner configuration of a mobile object gives to it.
+Thus, an object may send amessage with contents C to the object O with the message to <math>O : C; may request to move from its current location to a given location L with the go(L) message; may request going to the location in which the mobile object O resides, which is possibly L, with the message go-find(O, L); may request creating a new mobile object with module Mod, initial state Conf, and temporal identifier of the main object in such a configuration 0, with the message newo(Mod, Conf, O); or may request the destruction of the mobile object it resides into with the message kill.
 The definition of all these ingredients are defined in the module MOBILE-OBJECT-ADDITIONAL-DEFS, which is assumed to be imported by the user in all his Mobile Maude applications.